School waste study

 - By extrapolation, this means Minnesota K-12 public schools generate an estimated 483,520 pounds of waste per day.

-- U.S. EPA’s tools to reduce waste in schools
+- Tools to reduce waste in schools - US Environmental Protection Agency

 - Healthy and Sustainable Schools Guide